MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-audit-logs.md

 # View audit logs

-Go to the **Admin portal** to access this feature.
-For information about how to get to and use the Fabric Admin portal, see [What is the admin portal?](admin-center.md)
+Go to the Fabric admin portal to access this feature.
+For information about how to get to and use the admin portal, see [What is the admin portal?](admin-center.md)

 You manage Power BI audit logs in the Microsoft Purview compliance portal.
 The Audit logs tab provides a link to the Microsoft Purview compliance portal.
 To learn more, see [Track user activities in Power BI](/power-bi/admin/service-admin-auditing).

-To use audit logs, make sure the [Create audit logs for internal activity auditing and compliance](/fabric/admin/service-admin-portal-audit-usage.md#create-audit-logs-for-internal-activity-auditing-and-compliance) setting is enabled.
+To use audit logs, make sure the [Create audit logs for internal activity auditing and compliance](service-admin-portal-audit-usage.md#azure-log-analytics-connections-for-workspace-administrators) setting is enabled.

 ## Next steps